suzukiplan/vgsx/README.md

 ### 0xD20028-0xD20034: Bitmap Mode

-The VGS-X's display mode defaults to character pattern mode, but can be switched to bitmap mode by setting the BMP register.
+The VGS-X's display mode defaults to character pattern mode, but can be switched to bitmap mode by setting the BMP register (0xD20028-0xD20034).

+- 0: Character Pattern Mode (default)
+- 1: Bitmap Mode

 When set to Bitmap mode, the name table corresponds to the pixels on the screen (320x200).